 WordPress has been my favourite content management system (CMS) from the first time I tried it.
 While it’s known as a blogging platform, it can be used to create any kind of website you can imagine.
 The versatility and vast number of options allows it to be used for all types of online businesses, from sales to services.
 The user-friendly design makes it easy (and free) for anyone to use.
 That’s why it’s the most popular CMS in the world.
+In Canada, a July 2021 quarterly report from CIRA found more than half of Canadian businesses with .ca domains use WordPress.

 How to Start Any Online Business With WordPress